microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-pi.md

 Raspberry Pi's can run a wide range of programing languages.
 In this lab you will use Python, and program the Pi using Visual Studio Code (VS Code), an open-source developer text editor that can remotely program on a Pi from your PC or Mac.
 When connected to the Pi remotely from your PC or Mac you can write and debug code from your device, with the code running on the Pi.
 You will also get a terminal that runs on the Pi.

-The temperature data will come from a temperature sensor attached to the Pi.
-The sensor required is a Grove Temperature Humidity sensor and is part of the [Grove Pi+ Starter Kit](https://www.seeedstudio.com/GrovePi-Starter-Kit-for-Raspberry-Pi-A-B-B-2-3-CE-certified.html).
-These kits are designed to lower the barrier to entry when using sensors - providing a controller board, sensors with standard cables, and Python libraries.

 ## Hardware requirements

 You will need the following hardware:

 * A Raspberry Pi 4
 * A micro SD Card
-* An SD card to USB converter that matches the USB ports on your device if you r device doesn't have an SD card slot
+* An SD card to USB converter that matches the USB ports on your device if your device doesn't have an SD card slot
 * A Raspberry Pi 4 power supply (USB-C)
 * A keyboard, mouse and monitor
 * A [micro-HDMI to HDMI adapter or cable](https://www.raspberrypi.org/products/micro-hdmi-to-standard-hdmi-a-cable/)
+* NEO-6M GPS Receiver Module with external antenna

 ### Set up the software